-From the many properties that Search now controls, the Company has elected to focus its exploration efforts on four properties: Red Wine Complex/ Leticia Lake; Strange Lake, Henley Harbour and Port Hope Simpson.
-No further work is planned for the Katie Property at this time.
+From the many properties that Search now controls, the Company has elected to focus its near term exploration efforts on four properties: Red Wine Complex/ Letitia Lake; Strange Lake, Henley Harbour and Port Hope Simpson.

 Although the Company has taken steps to verify title to mineral properties in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee a clear title.
 Property title may be subject to unregistered prior agreements and regulatory requirements.
 The Company is not aware of any disputed claims of title.